dbutz/SchoolSite-Pro-Docs/redistricting/modifyPlans/changeBoundaries.md

 ## Modifying Boundaries

-### 5. After choosing the select tool, click on the study areas to be reassigned to the study area you chose to assign to.The selected study areas are highlighted in bright blue.
+### 5. After choosing a select tool, click on the study areas to be reassigned to the study area you chose to assign to.
+The selected study areas are highlighted in bright blue.
 ### 6. To see how the reassignment of the selected study areas would affect that school, click on the Proposed Statistics Tab.
-The school name highlighted in blue indicates the school in which student population increased.
-The school name in red designates which school(s) experienced a decrease in student population.
-Notice the chart reflects the changes in student resident population as well.

 ### 7. To view only the statistics for the selected study areas, click on the Selected Residence Tab.